admu-zaavedra-classes/iscs30-23-project-project-group-7/README.md

 ## Versioning
 We used [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

+## Dependencies
+No database, but bootstrap was used for frontend and django was used for the backend.

+## Pods
+The application made use of 3 pods.

+## Autoscaling
+The autoscaling specifications were a minimum of 3 pods and a maximum of 4 pods.

+## Storage Persistence
+The application did not make use of a database.

+## Services
+The application only made use of a loadbalancer.

 ## Authors
 Alvero, Laryssa Corinne P.